markrad/Azure-Embedded-IoT-C-Sample/README.md

 # Azure-Embedded-IoT-C-Sample
 This is a sample application built using the [Azure Embedded C SDK](https://github.com/Azure/azure-sdk-for-c) to connect and interact with an Azure IoT hub.
 Currently this is a work in progress with some missing features.
 ## Implemented
-- Generate a valid SAS token from a connection string
+- Authenticate with either a SAS token or an X.509 certificate
 - Connect to the IoT hub
 - Send Telemetry to the IoT hub
 - Receive C2D messages from the IoT hub (but just prints them out)